Marcolbr2001/ESA_Dust_Sensor/README.md

 For any problems (like hardware problem or conneciton not established correctly), the led will turn **RED** 🔴​, this means you must switch off the device and understand what went wrong.

-Now you can start your acquisition by clicking the ```Play``` button either in the ```Global``` page or ```Channels``` page.
+Now you can start your acquisition by clicking the ```▶``` button either in the ```Global``` page or ```Channels``` page.

 Once you press the button, you will begin see the data flow into the graphs.
-If you are for instance in the ```Channels``` tab, you can choose to focus in a particular channel, just by clicking the particular channel window.
+If you are for instance in the ```Channels``` tab, you can choose to focus on a particular channel, just by clicking the particular channel window.
 Once you have done it, you will see something similar
 <br>

 <div align="center">